timescale/docs.timescale.com-content/getting-started/scaling-out.md

   used to create this object.

 * You should already have a running PostgreSQL server on an instance that will host a data node.
 The data node's database will be created when executing the [`add_data_node`][add_data_node] command on the access node and should _not_ exist prior to adding the data node.

+* The instance need to have a compatible version of the TimescaleDB extension available on the data node: typically the same version of the extension should be used on both the access node and the data node.

 * PostgreSQL instances that will act as data nodes are assumed to contain the same roles and permissions as the access node